 For more information including how to spot the signs of depression in yourself or loved ones, and other related conditions, see Symptoms Postnatal Depression (NHS, 2018).

 Feeling tearful a few days after birth is often called the baby blues and seems to be associated with the sudden change in hormones after birth.
 A few days of rest and support are usually all that are needed and it usually passes in a few days.
 This is quite different to postnatal depression which continues for weeks or months.

 What causes depression?

 Postnatal depression has many risk factors that will vary between individuals.
 Stress, pain, lack of sleep, diet, pre-existing depression, birth trauma and lack of support are all important risk factors.
-Although it is common place to link depression to hormonal changes after birth there is not yet much scientific support for this theory2
+Although depression is often linked to hormonal changes after birth there is not yet much scientific support for this theory.2 Causes include:

 #1 Stress and inflammation

-Research has found that the immune system plays a role in stress and depression.
-Stressed mothers have high levels of specific cells (cytokines) produced by the immune system that, when in excess, promote inflammation.
-Researchers have found that when the inflammation level is very high this causes symptoms of depression and disrupts the levels of cortisol and serotonin in the body (substances that help the body regulate stress, mood, appetite and sleep).
+- High levels of cytokines (specific cells) produced by the stressed immune system promote inflammation which can cause depression and disrupt the levels of cortisol and serotonin in the body (substances that help the body regulate stress, mood, appetite and sleep).

-Childbirth can be associated with many causes of pain and pain can increase inflammation and disturb a mother’s sleep.
-Although breastfeeding can reduce stress and protect a mother’s mood (see below), breastfeeding problems such as severe nipple pain, or not being able to breastfeed as long as a mother wanted to can increase the risk of depression and must be looked at promptly.
-Contact an International Board Certified Lactation Consultant if breastfeeding is painful and see Why Does Breastfeeding Hurt?
+- Breastfeeding problems such as severe nipple pain, or not being able to breastfeed as long as a mother wanted to can also increase the risk of depression and must be looked at promptly.
+Successful breastfeeding can reduce stress and protect a mother’s mood (see below).
+For help with pain related to breastfeeding contact an International Board Certified Lactation Consultant and see Why Does Breastfeeding Hurt?

 #3 Lack of sleep